HarrisonPeace/full-stack-javascript-game-show-app/README.md

 No frameworks or plugins.

 ## Features
--Word guessing game show app, controllable with keyboard or mouse -OOP (Object-Oriented Programming)
+-Word guessing game show app, controllable with keyboard or mouse<br>
+-OOP (Object-Oriented Programming)<br>
 -Accessible design

 ## Installation
 Download the files and open index.html on any tested browser.

 ## Tests and browser compatibility
-As of April 2021. no console errors or bugs are reported.
+As of April 2021. no console errors or bugs are reported.<br>
 Tested and working.
 Opera on Desktop (75.0.3969.171) Chrome (89.0.4389.128) Firefox Standard Release (87.0)

 ## Contribute
 Feel free to download and use files and code

 ## Credits
-TreeHouse - HTML and CSS Files
+TreeHouse - HTML and CSS Files<br>
 Harrison Peace - JavaScript